AlongWY/safe-rm/README.md

     -V, --version      Prints version information

 OPTIONS:
-        --graveyard <graveyard>    Directory where deleted files go to rest -u, --unbury <target>       Undo the last removal by the current user, or specify some file(s) in the graveyard.
+    -g  --graveyard <graveyard>    Directory where deleted files go to rest -u, --unbury <target>       Undo the last removal by the current user, or specify some file(s) in the graveyard.
 Combine with -s to restore everything printed by -s.

 ARGS: